Financial-Times/eslint-config-de-tooling/README.md

+NB: This repo is archived in favour of keeping this code together in the rel-engage [repo](https://github.com/Financial-Times/rel-engage/tree/master/packages/eslint).

 # eslint-config-reliability-engineering

 This is an ESLint configuration which aims to ensure all reliability-engineering applications' source code is consistent in style.